PencilCode/blog/documents/posts/2015-01-09-forever-and-stop.html.md

 The first change for 2015 is `forever`.

 `forever` lets you repeat something indefinitely.
-Put an arrow `-&gt;` after it, then indent code that you want to repeat.
+Put an arrow `->` after it, then indent code that you want to repeat.

 <pre class="examp">